innocenat/typingmania/README.md

 (Song playing and typing).
 I will make documentation on how to create song later.

 This game is coded purely in Javascript and HTML5.

+Only browser tested are latest version of Chrome and Firefox.